moneymagoggang/build-company/README.md

 this is freelance project, which i`m developing with my team

-i just copied project rep in my profile
+i just copied project sources from original rep in my profile

-original with all process of work and commits ( https://github.com/Kly4na16/project_garbuz )
+#original with all process of work and commits ( https://github.com/Kly4na16/project_garbuz )#